dreamcareer7/real-estate-server/api_docs/contact.md

 Column                     | Description
 ---------------------------| ---------
-match_credentials (Boolean)| Creates this contact only if a user with matching credentials is found
+match_credentials (Boolean)| When set to true, creates the contact only if a user with matching credentials is found.
+If not set or false, always creates the contact

 <!-- include(tests/contact/create.md) -->